No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 Avoid Keeping Clients Waiting

 By honoring your clients' time, they’ll also feel more valued.
-This could help make them more inclined to show up promptly for appointments and continue returning to see you.
+This could help motivate them to continue their therapy sessions and show up on-time.

 What To Do with No-Show Clients Before Charging A Therapy No-Show Fee